binhchay1/apkafe/wp-content/plugins/ai-engine/readme.txt

 == Changelog ==

+= 2.3.0 (2024/05/14) =
+* Add: Support for GPT-4o (OpenAI).
+* Fix: Improved (and fixed) the finetuning process.
+* Update: Many enhancements and fixes in the code.
+* 🚀 [Click here](https://trello.com/b/8U9SdiMy/ai-engine-feature-requests) to vote for the features you want the most!
+* 🎵 Discuss with other users about features and issues on [my Discord](https://discord.gg/bHDGh38).
+* 🌴 Keep us motivated with [a little review here](https://wordpress.org/support/plugin/ai-engine/reviews/).
+Thank you!

 = 2.2.95 (2024/04/25) =
 * Add: Support for File Search and Vector Stores with Assistants v2.
 * Fix: Create the default chatbot if it's missing.
 * Fix: Unicode support for banned words.
 * Fix: Discussions do not need to be enabled for assistants to work.
-* 🚀 [Click here](https://trello.com/b/8U9SdiMy/ai-engine-feature-requests) to vote for the features you want the most!
-* 🎵 Discuss with other users about features and issues on [my Discord](https://discord.gg/bHDGh38).
-* 🌴 Keep us motivated with [a little review here](https://wordpress.org/support/plugin/ai-engine/reviews/).
-Thank you!

 = 2.2.94 (2024/04/25) =
 * Add: Streaming with Assistants.